- Places to Explore

 Return to Na příkopě, turn left, and continue to the street's end.
 Na příkopě ends abruptly at náměstí Republiky (Republic Square).
 Two stunning buildings, constructed hundreds of years apart, anchor the area.
 Centuries of grime have not diminished the majesty of the GothicPrašná brána, with its stately spires looming above the square.
 Adjacent to this tower, the rapturous art nouveau Obecní dům concert hall and municipal center looks like a brightly decorated confection.

 Walk through the archway of the massive Prašná brána and down the formal Celetná ulice, the first leg of the "Royal Way."
-The cubist building at Celetná No. 34 is Dům U černé Matky boží, the House of the Black Madonna, and now a museum of cubism.
-Look for the miniature Madonna placed on the corner of the building.
+The cubist building at Celetná No. 34 is Dům U černé Matky boží, the House of the Black Madonna (look for the miniature Madonna placed on the corner of the building).

 The Heart of Old Town